-In the previous lesson – Introduction to Serbian cases (open this page in next tab) we considered each case in Serbian language, and in this lesson we will apply the cases with Serbian pronouns.
+In the previous lesson – Introduction to Serbian cases (open this page in the next tab) we considered each case in the Serbian language, and in this lesson, we will apply the cases with Serbian pronouns.

 The table below shows all declension by cases of all Serbian personal pronouns.

 |Dat.||Meni, mi||Tebi, ti||Njemu, mu||Njoj/Joj|

 |Acc.||Mene, me||Tebe, te||Njega, ga||Nju, je|

 |Nom.||Mi||Vi||Oni, One, Ona|

 Now, look with attention to the dative and accusative cases of each pronoun.
 They have long and short versions, and we need to know when and which of them we have to use.
 Here is the explanation: we use the long version only to emphasize the pronoun.
 When you don’t need to emphasize it, use a short version.
 Also, you definitely noticed that the pronouns Oni, One have a short form in each case – the same

 Dao sam joj knjigu – I gave the book to her.
 Joj – dative case, because this is the indirect object of “dati – to give”.

 Šta misliš o njima? – What do you think about them?
 Njima – locative case, because it is used with the preposition “O – about”.